SuperFuels/COMDEX/docs/Tessaris/Tessaris checklist.md

+graph TD
+  A[📘 GlyphOS Phase 3 — CodexCore Runtime]

   subgraph 🔁 PHASE 2: Runtime / Goal / Intent Execution
     PH2A1[PH2A1: Glyph Triggers + MemoryBridge]
     PH2A1a[✅ PH2A1a: Wire MemoryBridge into glyph trigger/exec]
-  PH2A1b[✅ PH2A1b: Auto-log trigger reason into MemoryEngine] PH2A1c[✅ PH2A1c: Replay memory traces in TessarisVisualizer] PH2A1d[✅] Glyph-to-Goal Link
+    PH2A1b[✅ PH2A1b: Auto-log trigger reason into MemoryEngine] PH2A1c[✅ PH2A1c: Replay memory traces in TessarisVisualizer] PH2A1d[✅ PH2A1d: Glyph-to-Goal Link]
-	PH2A1e[✅] Tessaris runtime hook (already triggered via assign_goal())
+    PH2A1e[✅ PH2A1e: Tessaris runtime hook (already triggered via assign_goal())]

     PH2A2[PH2A2: Dream ↔ Mutation Loop]
     PH2A2a[✅ PH2A2a: Embed dream glyphs into runtime .dc cubes] PH2A2b[⏳ PH2A2b: Enable recursive Dream ↔ Mutation ↔ Dream loop]

     PH2A3[PH2A3: Intent Execution Engine]
     PH2A3a[✅ PH2A3a: Implement TessarisIntent executor]
     PH2A3b[✅ PH2A3b: Add Soul Law validation before executing intents] PH2A3c[✅ PH2A3c: Visualize queue of glyph-based intents in UI] PH2A3d[⏳ PH2A3d: ⛓️ Execution dashboard (visualize/approve/deny)]
     PH2A3e[⏳ PH2A3e: 🔐 Live toggle to auto-run or pause on intent queue] PH2A3f[⏳ PH2A3f: 🧾 Add YAML or versioned logging alongside DB] PH2A3g[⏳ PH2A3g: 🧠 Let glyphs evolve intent types (e.g., "create_child")]

     PH2A4[PH2A4: Avatar ↔ Runtime Binding]
     PH2A4a[⏳ PH2A4a: Avatar constructs containers from Tessaris-generated plans] PH2A4b[✅ PH2A4b: Bind avatar logic to glyph runtime]

     PH2A5[PH2A5: LuxNet Transport]
     PH2A5a[⏳ PH2A5a: LuxNet P2P: Send .dc + avatar state via encrypted .lux packets]
     PH2A5b[⏳ PH2A5b: Support .lux send via WebSocket or save-to-disk]

     PH2A6[PH2A6: Symbolic Ecosystem Runtime]
     PH2A6a[⏳ PH2A6a–f: Mood, energy, decay, quarantine, etc.]

     PH2A7[⏳ PH2A7: UI: Evolution Timeline Viewer]
     PH2A8[⏳ PH2A8: VR bridge or Human embodiment hooks] end

-  subgraph PH3A7[PH3A7: Self-Rewriting Glyph Support] PH3A7a[PH3A7a: Add support for ⟦ Write | Glyph : Self → ⬁ ⟧]
+  subgraph PH3A7[PH3A7: Self-Rewriting Glyph Support]
+    PH3A7a[⏳ PH3A7a: Add support for ⟦ Write | Glyph : Self → ⬁ ⟧]
-  PH3A7b[PH3A7b: Let glyphs rewrite local cube logic or neighbors] PH3A7c[PH3A7c: Prevent unsafe infinite loops or overwrite risks] PH3A7d[PH3A7d: Log self-rewrites into MemoryEngine with source trace] PH3A7e[PH3A7e: Display self-writing traces in TessarisVisualizer] end
+    PH3A7b[⏳ PH3A7b: Let glyphs rewrite local cube logic or neighbors] PH3A7c[⏳ PH3A7c: Prevent unsafe infinite loops or overwrite risks] PH3A7d[⏳ PH3A7d: Log self-rewrites into MemoryEngine with source trace] PH3A7e[⏳ PH3A7e: Display self-writing traces in TessarisVisualizer] end

   subgraph ♻️ PHASE 3: Mutation & Adaptation
     PH3A1[PH3A1: Mutation Logic Rules]
     PH3A1b[⏳ PH3A1b: Define mutation rules for glyph logic (safe/unsafe)]
     PH3A1c[⏳ PH3A1c: Evolution loop (mutate → retry → accept)]

     PH3A2[PH3A2: Dream Outcome Feedback]
     PH3A2a[⏳ PH3A2a: Dream outcome tracker (success/failure)]
     PH3A2b[⏳ PH3A2b: Memory reflection improves logic branches] PH3A2c[⏳ PH3A2c: Score glyphs by outcome]

     PH3A3[PH3A3: Live Runtime Patch + Confidence]
     PH3A3b[⏳ PH3A3b: Runtime patching of logic trees] PH3A3c[⏳ PH3A3c: Confidence weighting for logic branches]

     PH3A4[PH3A4: Dream Logic Optimization]
     PH3A4a[⏳ PH3A4a–c: Thought compression, recursive dream logic, redundancy pruning]

     PH3A5[PH3A5: Mutation Pipeline + CRISPR]
     PH3A5b[✅ PH3A5b: Glyph-triggered mutation proposals]
     PH3A5c[⏳ PH3A5c: CRISPR scoring, safety, ethics checks]

     PH3A6[PH3A6: Simulation Forks]
     PH3A6a[⏳ PH3A6a–c: Clone, fork, test best-of-N thoughts] end

   %% ────── Architecture Flow Comparison ──────
   subgraph ARCH [🧬 Architecture Flow]
     OLD_AI[❌ Legacy AI Stack] -->|Replaced by| AION_GlyphOS[✅ AION Stack] OLD_AI -->|Compressed to Glyph| A4 end

   OLD_AI -.->|LLMs, GPU inference| D1[GPT-4 style]
   AION_GlyphOS --> A1[Tessaris Engine] --> A2[Glyph Logic Interpreter] --> A3[Thought Trees]
   A3 --> A4[Compression Engine] --> A5[Executable Logic] --> A6[Goals + Skills + Dreams]
   A6 --> A7[Stored in .dc Containers]
   A1 --> A8[Local Runtime, No GPU Needed]

   %% Task Dependencies
   PH2A1 --> PH2A1a & PH2A1b & PH2A1c
   PH2A2 --> PH2A2a & PH2A2b
   PH2A3 --> PH2A3a & PH2A3b & PH2A3c & PH2A3d & PH2A3e & PH2A3f & PH2A3g
   PH2A4 --> PH2A4a & PH2A4b
   PH2A5 --> PH2A5a & PH2A5b
   PH3A1 --> PH3A1b & PH3A1c
   PH3A2 --> PH3A2a & PH3A2b & PH3A2c
   PH3A3 --> PH3A3b & PH3A3c
   PH3A4 --> PH3A4a
   PH3A5 --> PH3A5b & PH3A5c
   PH3A6 --> PH3A6a
 ---

 # 📦 AION: Container-Based Knowledge Graph Embedding